Missing Person Indiana Nique McCown

 Marilyn “Niqui” McCown, 28, went missing from Richmond, Indiana on July 22, 2001.
-Niqui has spent that day going to church and seeing a pre-marriage counselor with her fiancé, Bobby Webster.
+Niqui has spent that day going to church.
+That afternoon she went to the laundry mat.
+While Niqui is at the laundromat, Bobby goes to the local mall for his tuxedo fitting.
 Their wedding was only three weeks away.
-That afternoon she went to the laundry mat.

 “When she’s leaving the facility there I can tell she’s under no duress whatsoever,” Detective Roger Redmond, of the Richmond Police Department, told WTHR news.
 “I can probably give you a 100-percent surety she was not taken from the laundromat.”

 Fiancee Bobby Webster